samjulien/blog/_posts/2018-06-08-nonprofit-mivoz-hopes-to-upgrade-democracy-with-auth0.markdown

 “We really want to let people know that they can use the tool that we're providing because it's really safe, because one vote needs to correspond to one person.
 Auth0 was really a blessing from my perspective because it's really the best way to go,” says Giovanetti.

 While MiVoz is still exploring fully digital means of uploading and validating voter credentials, currently, government-issued identification will be used to validate each voter in person via various locations throughout Uruguay.
-After that initial effort, Auth0 will securely authenticate voters as they sign on to access MiVoz’s platform.
+After that initial effort, Auth0 will securely authenticate voters as they sign in to access MiVoz’s platform.

 ## Encouraging Participation through Collaboration and Delegation